-The interdisciplinary PhD Program accommodates all aspects of Biomedical Science in the broadest sense of the term.
-This Program is open to participation by faculty conducting research in this area irrespective of academic affiliation.
-Currently, the major participants are from the departments of Molecular Biology and Microbiology, Biology, Chemistry, Biomolecular Science Center and Nanoscience Technology Center.
+The interdisciplinary PhD program accommodates all aspects of Biomedical Sciences in the broadest sense of the term.
+This program is open to participation by faculty confusing research in this area irrespective of academic affiliation.

-The Biomedical Sciences PhD program requires a minimum of 72 credit hours beyond the bachelor’s degree, including a minimum total of 27 hours of formal course work exclusive of independent study that are required.
+The Biomedical Sciences Ph.D. program requires a minimum of 72 credit hours beyond the bachelor’s degree, including a minimum total of 27 hours of formal course work exclusive of independent study that is required.